Educational inequality: Early education racial inequality

-High quality early childhood education programs known as ECE are offered to kids to help them enter kindergarten with a good understanding of how to succeed throughout school.
-There has been a noticeable difference in the quality of education, with Black or Hispanic groups are provided with less effective preschool learning programs whereas White non-Hispanic groups of people are at higher levels of learning in the preschool setting.
-This causes White children to be at a higher level of education than Black or Hispanic children.
-White children are more likely to enter into higher level ECE programs than Black or Hispanic children, with the latter falling into cheaper and less effective education programs.
-As of 2016, 24% of White children are enrolled in high quality early education, whereas Black children fall at only 15%.
-Tests run in 2016 proved that if Black and Hispanic children were to attend high quality early education for one year, the education gap between them and White children would nearly disappear in the English subject, and for the gap in math to drop to around a five-month gap going into kindergarten.
+Racial inequality affects students from a young age.
+High quality early childhood education programs, known as ECE, are offered to children, to help them enter kindergarten with a good understanding of how to succeed throughout school.
+There has been a noticeable difference in the quality of education, with Black or Hispanic groups being provided with less effective preschool learning programs than White non-Hispanic groups in the preschool setting.
+This causes White children to achieve a higher level of education than Black or Hispanic children.
+White children are more likely to enter into higher level ECE programs than Black or Hispanic children, with the latter being in cheaper and less effective education programs.
+The American Psychological Association said that "Research shows that compared with white students, black students are more likely to be suspended or expelled, less likely to be placed in gifted programs and subject to lower expectations from their teachers."